The Good Samaritan Bible Story: What Jesus Really Taught (Luke 10)

 - He paid for ongoing care – Two denarii was about two days’ wages for a laborer—a substantial sum.
 And he promised to cover any additional costs when he returned.

-The Samaritan took on financial risk, schedule disruption, and personal danger (what if the robbers came back?).
+The Samaritan took on financial risk, personal inconvenience, and potential danger.
 He cared for someone who, under normal circumstances, would have wanted nothing to do with him.

 The Question: Who Was The Neighbor?
 (Luke 10:36-37)